 A structural bone graft is inserted into the short bone to achieve the ideal toe length.

-Although it does have its limits, the experts at JAWS Podiatry determine the length of the graft on the basis of the length required to complete the procedure.
+Although it does have its limits, we at JAWS Podiatry determine the length of the graft on the basis of the length required to complete the procedure.

 We understand the potential risks and complications associated with toe lengthening surgery and they will discuss these at length with patients as well as address any other pre surgical questions that may arise.